f-madon/Levenberg_Marquardt_algorithm/README.md

 # The Levenberg-Marquardt algorithm and the Deep Learning
-Bachelor degree thesis of Numerical Analysis
+Bachelor degree thesis in Mathematics.
+The thesis is of Numerical Analysis.

 <p align="center">
   <a href="#abstract">Abstract &nbsp;</a>